cylc/cylc-admin/docs/cylc-8-roadmap.md

 We need something very much like the [Jupyter Hub](https://jupyterhub.readthedocs.io/en/stable/) Architecture: a privileged hub that spawns a reverse proxy server and sub-services for suite discovery etc., and spawns UI servers (c.f.
-Jupyter notebooks) and potentially suite daemons as the user.
+Jupyter notebooks) and potentially suite daemons, as the user.

-__Note__ below the term "reverse proxy server" may encompass full "hub" (and sub-service) functionality as well as a web proxy (but these should be separate components).
+__Note__ below the term "reverse proxy server" may encompass full "hub" (and sub-service) functionality as well as a web proxy (but these should be separate components); and "suite daemon" == "suite server program".

 ### Core Principles & Motivation For The New Architecture